scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

 Both Dotty and released Scala 2.12 already implement "Elegant Local lazy vals".
 This was incorporated in the 2.12 release before this SIP was considered, as it was fixing a bug that blocked release\[[14][14]\].

+### Unsafe ###
+The proposed version, V6 relies on `sun.misc.Unsafe` in order to implement it's behaviour.
+While `sun.misc.Unsafe` will remain availabe in Java9 there's an intention to deprecate it and replace it with VarHandles.\[[20][20]\].
+The proposed version V6 can be implemented with using functionality present in Var Handles.

 ## Acknowledgements ##